Law reform in other jurisdictions

 Queensland Law Reform Commission5 September 2024: The QLRC has commenced a review on non-fatal strangulation.
 A consultation paper will be published in mid-2025.
 It will include questions for consultation and ask for submissions.
 The final report with recommendations will be given to the Government by 30 September 2025.

 The QLRC continues a review of particular criminal defences, in particular the defences of provocation, self-defence and killing for preservation in an abusive relationship.
-A consultation paper will be published in late 2024.
+A consultation paper will be published in early 2025.
 The report is due 1 December 2025.

 The QLRC continues its review of mining lease objections: Consultation papers were published on 15 July.
 The final report with recommendations will be given to the Government by 30 June 2025.